3 Days in Copenhagen! It might not seem like a lot of time.

 Did you know that Copenhagen is a culinary powerhouse in Europe?
 Does that make you hungry?
 Don’t worry lunch is under a five-minute walk from the Natural History Museum.
 For our first meal in the city, let’s head to Torvehallerne Market.
 This market is a foodie’s dream come true.
 The market is a melting pot for different culinary styles and flavors.
 The market prides itself on the freshness of its food.
 If you’re cooking your food for some meals it’s a great place to grab fresh produce and seafood.

 However, for our three days in Copenhagen, we are going to head to the food hall.
 Here you can pick whatever food suits your mood from pizza to pastries.
+And there are some amazing facts about pizza.

 Here are a few of my recommendations for Torvehallerne.